daltonkdwyer/Planetary/readme.md

             2. AND need to downgrade python version!
 For some bizarre reason.
 Lives in the runtime.txt file

     B) "Works locally, not remotely"
+        - I. Issue Description:
             - Can get video through when both local and remote peer are on the same WiFi network
                 - BUT fails when the peers are on different networks
-        - Attempt 1:
+        - II.
+Attempt 1:
             -  Checked the chrome://webrtc-internals/
                 - On both WiFi and LTE the "icegatheringstatechange" returns complete.
                 - BUT on WiFi there is the next step of "iceconnectionstechange" returns connected.